PrasannaPulakurthi/Foreground-Background-Augmentation/SFDA/README.md

 ### Download and organize the PACS dataset

-Download the PACS dataset from [Kaggle](https://www.kaggle.com/datasets/ma3ple/pacs-dataset/data) and extract it into the `datasets/` directory so that it follows the structure below:
+Download the PACS dataset from [Kaggle](https://www.kaggle.com/datasets/ma3ple/pacs-dataset/data) and extract it into the `datasets/` directory.
-Download the PACS dataset from [Kaggle](https://www.kaggle.com/datasets/ma3ple/pacs-dataset/data) and place it in `datasets/PACS/`.
-The dataset should be organized as follows
+The dataset should be organized as follows:
 ```text
 datasets/
 └── PACS/